akalai/majulook/README.md

-# Made you look, haha!
+# OMER TAMUZ, I made you look, haha!
 <a href="http://majulook.com">majulook.com</a>